stride3d/stride-docs/en/community-resources/index.md

 # Community Resources

-Stride's community has made and shared all kinds of awesome stuff over the years.
-Have a look around for inspiration or perhaps for something that you can reuse for your project.
+Stride's community has been busy.
+This section brings together over **230** links across **18** categories, covering everything from released games, shaders, and physics libraries to networking frameworks, AI tools, tutorials, and editor extensions.
+Whether you are just starting out or looking for a specific solution to a tricky problem, there is a good chance someone in the community has already tackled it.

+Have a look around for inspiration, or find something you can drop straight into your own project.
+And if you have built something worth sharing, the community would love to see it too, contributions to these pages are always welcome via a pull request on [stride-docs](https://github.com/stride3d/stride-docs).

 <div class="row g-4 mb-4">
 <div class="col-md-6">